Why are there so many different prices when you start shopping for essential oils?

 - Commonly known to be effective to soothe burns and insect bites

-- Antioxidant properties, one reason it’s great in natural sunscreen and for sunburn management when you screw up outside. (source)
+- Antioxidant properties, one reason it’s great in natural, mineral sunscreen and for sunburn management when you screw up outside. (source)

 - Headaches, depression, colic, asthma, athlete’s foot, scars, whooping cough and more. (source)